Fraud detection and machine learning:

 Think out of the box

 Finally, successful machine learning programs have an element of ongoing experimentation.
 It isn’t enough to just build a machine learning model and let it crunch.
 Fraudsters are clever, and technology is changing fast.
-Having a sandbox where data scientists can freely experiment with a variety of methods, data and techniques to combat fraud has become a critical aspect of top programs.
+Having a sandbox where data scientists can freely experiment with a variety of methods, data and techniques to combat fraud has become a critical aspect of top fraud analytics programs.
 Investments in boosting the capacity of data scientists who combat fraud have an almost immediate payback.

 So what exactly is machine learning?